Toni Anderson: Dashcam footage shows traffic stop before drowning

 (CNN)Just hours before Toni Anderson vanished, a police officer stopped her for driving the wrong way on a two-way street -- then let her drive off, dashcam video just released by police in suburban Kansas City, Missouri shows.

 The footage, from around 4:25 a.m.
 CT, on January 15, is among the last known records of Anderson, 20, before her car, with her body in it, were pulled March 10 from the Missouri River.
-The tape has raised questions about the officer's conduct in a case that set off a weekslong search for Anderson across Missouri, her native Kansas and on social media.
+The tape has raised questions about the officer's decision to let Anderson simply drive away in a case that set off a weekslong search for her across Missouri, her native Kansas and on social media.

 Anderson died from accidental drowning, with "ethanol, cocaine and amphetamine intoxication" described as contributing factors, the Jackson County, Missouri, Medical Examiner's announced last week.